Modern yoga: Popularization

 The popularity of modern yoga increased as travel became more feasible, allowing exposure to different teachings and practices.
-Immigration restrictions were relaxed from India to the USA and some parts of Europe around the 1960s.
+Immigration restrictions were relaxed from India to the United States and some parts of Europe around the 1960s.
 And, spiritual gurus began to offer what they referred to as solutions to the problems of modern life.
 As new-age high profile individuals, such as the Beatles, tried out yoga, the practice became more visible and desirable as a means to improve life.

 De Michelis's four types

 The idea of yoga as "modern" was current before any definition of it was provided; for example, the philosopher Ernest Wood referred to it in the title of his 1948 book Practical Yoga, Ancient and Modern.
 Elizabeth de Michelis started the academic study of modern yoga with her 2004 typology.
 She defined modern yoga as "signifying those disciplines and schools which are, to a greater or lesser extent, rooted in South Asian cultural contexts, and which more specifically draw inspiration from certain philosophies, teachings and practices of Hinduism."
-With Vivekananda's 1896 Raja Yoga as its starting point, her typology of yoga forms as seen in the West, explicitly excluding forms seen only in India, proposed four subtypes.
+With Vivekananda's 1896 Raja Yoga as its starting point, her typology of yoga forms, explicitly excluding those seen only in India, proposed four subtypes.